 With a structured audit and a clear 30-day implementation roadmap, 60 to 90 days is typical for channel-level CAC problems.
 Positioning-driven CAC problems take 90 to 180 days because the upstream messaging work must land before paid channels reflect it.
 The diagnostic separates the two timelines so the CFO knows what to expect.

 Yes.
-Multi-location healthcare groups see CAC inflation most often from Google Ads and local SEO mismatches: campaigns optimized for call volume when the revenue-generating action is a booked-and-kept appointment.
+Multi-location healthcare groups see CAC inflation most often from Google Ads, local presence gaps, and campaign-to-appointment mismatches: campaigns optimized for call volume when the revenue-generating action is a booked-and-kept appointment.
 The audit reframes acquisition around the cost of a kept appointment rather than the cost of a lead, which typically reprices the channels by 30 to 60 percent.

-Paid Advertising Audit · $2,500 flat · 5 business days · Written audit across every active paid channel, attribution reality-check, and a 30-day implementation roadmap.
+Paid Media Architecture Audit · $2,500 flat · 5 business days · Written audit across every active paid channel, attribution reality-check, and a 30-day implementation roadmap.